kunalsingh-safedep/kunalsingh-safedep/README.md

 <br />

-I am Kunal Singh, Software Enginnering at [SafeDep, Inc.](https://safedep.io), This GitHub account is used for Public Advisory, **automated** often.
+I am Kunal Singh, Software Enginner at [SafeDep, Inc.](https://safedep.io), This GitHub account is used for Public Advisory, **automated** often.

 Contact for any issues/feedback: kunal.singh@safedep.io